hutuo1213/PCT/README.md

 Refer to [`launch_template.sh`](./launch_template.sh) for training and testing commands with different options.

-To test the PCT model on HICO-DET, you can either use the Python utilities we implemented or the Matlab utilities provided by [Chao et al.](https://github.com/ywchao/ho-rcnn).
+To test the PCT model on HICO-DET, you can either use the Python utilities UPT implemented or the Matlab utilities provided by [Chao et al.](https://github.com/ywchao/ho-rcnn).
 For V-COCO, we did not implement evaluation utilities, and instead use the utilities provided by [Gupta et al.](https://github.com/s-gupta/v-coco#evaluation).
 Refer to these [instructions](https://github.com/fredzzhang/upt/discussions/14) for more details.

 ## Model Zoo
 UPT provides weights for fine-tuned DETR models to facilitate reproducibility.
 To attempt fine-tuning the DETR model yourself, refer to [this repository](https://github.com/fredzzhang/hicodet).